 - Prostate cancer.
 As many as 200,000 men are likely to be diagnosed with prostate cancer this coming year alone.
 Men need to talk with their doctors for guidelines on prostate cancer screenings.

 - Diabetes.
 Diabetes is a particular concern for males, because it sometimes starts without showing any observable symptoms prior to advancing to a dangerous level, which might lead to stroke, heart attack, kidney failure, blindness and amputations.
 Research indicates that men who exercise a minimum of 30 minutes a day can reduce the threat of developing diabetes in half.

 - Lung cancer.
 As many as 90% of lung cancer cases stem from smoking; so the great news is, non-smoking men are at a good advantage in preventing the disease.
 If a senior loved one smokes, encourage him to talk to the doctor for help in stopping.

 - Depression.
 Men are just as likely to be impacted by depression as women, but they are more inclined to push their emotions and thoughts under the rug rather than seeking assistance.
 It’s important to note that depression is a treatable affliction – but if left untreated, can cause suicidal thoughts.
 And even though ladies are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

 At Morning Glory Home Care, our main priority is to ensure that the seniors within our care are as healthy and well as possible, and enjoying life to the fullest.
 If you are worried about the health of a senior man in your life, we are available to help in a variety of ways: transportation to medical appointments, preparation of healthy meals, encouragement to be involved in exercise programs, and friendly companionship to keep isolation – a major contributor to depression in seniors – at bay.
-Email us or give us a call at 618-667-8400 to find out more about the Shiloh home care local families trust!
+Email us or give us a call at 618-667-8400 to find out more about our expert care at home in Chester and the surrounding communities!